rob42/freeboardPLC/README.txt

 **You can upload these with the installer https://github.com/rob42/freeboard-installer if you dont want to compile code.

+You can configure the GPS type, and serial baud rates as follows:

+See CONFIG.txt to configure serial baud rates etc if the defaults dont suit.

+Develop and Compile

-However to  open and compile the project:
+To  open and compile the project:

 Get Eclipse from http://eclipse.org/ and install it anywhere, but usually in C:\eclipse for windows.
 DONT pick a directory with spaces, and dont use any in projects - it will cause you grief :-)
 In eclipse install the AVR (http://www.baeyens.it/eclipse/) and eGit plugins - google will help.
 The 'other' avr plugin (http://avr-eclipse.sourceforge.net) will give all sorts of problems as the project expects the baeyens version.